-Detection monitoring will be performed at each CCR unit's groundwater monitoring system on a semiannual basis during the active life of the landfill and during the post-closure period.
+Detection monitoring will be performed at each CCR unit's groundwater monitoring system on a semiannual basis during the active life of the CCR unit and during the post-closure period.
 Each CCR monitoring well will be sampled for the following Appendix III constituents as part of the detection monitoring program:

 - Boron

 - Calcium

 - Chloride

 - Fluoride

-- pH
+- field-measured pH

 - Sulfate

 - Total Dissolved Solids (TDS)

-After every detection monitoring event, the constituent concentrations from each well will be compared to the background values, as described in Section 3 of this plan, to ascertain if a statistically significant increase above background does or does not exist.
+After every detection monitoring event, the constituent concentrations from each well will be compared to the background values, as described in Section 3 of this plan, to ascertain if a statistically significant increase above background exists.
 Possible outcomes from comparing the detection monitoring constituent concentrations in each well to their respective background values are as follows: